 Phone: 03 9670 2997 or email: firstname.lastname@example.org

-For full details on each event, please visit our events list on FindYoga.
+For more detail on each event, and to book online, please visit our Events page on Eventbrite.

 Yoga Arts Academy Melbourne

 Level 4, 178 Collins Street,

 Ghatastha Yoga is a flowing form of Yoga comprised of techniques for transforming the subtle essences of the body and developing its energy channels.

 Ghatastha Yoga aims to achieve the maximum results with minimal expenditure of energy.
 The different asana used in the many grades of Ghatastha Yoga have been arranged to bring a rich supply of blood to the brain and the various parts of the spinal column.
 Asana work by stretching, bending and twisting the spinal column in all possible directions.
 This promotes the health of the nerves that extend from the vertebra to the internal organs, limbs and extremities.

 Historically Ghatastha Yoga has been used as a synonymous term for Hatha Yoga.
 The process of Hatha Yoga performed as a meditation in action brings a mastery of the mechanism of the body/mind and increases consciousness for participation in the spiritual process of yoga.

 SEVEN GRADES OF GHATASTHA YOGA SADHANA